Azure/azure-sdk-for-net/sdk/cdn/Azure.ResourceManager.Cdn/samples/Sample2_ManagingAfdRules.md

 // Now we can get the rule with GetAsync()
 AfdRule rule = await ruleCollection.GetAsync("myAfdRule");
-// With UpdateAsync(), we can update the rule AfdRuleUpdateOptions input = new AfdRuleUpdateOptions {
+// With UpdateAsync(), we can update the rule PatchableAfdRuleData input = new PatchableAfdRuleData {
     Order = 2
 };